photoprism/photoprism/CONTRIBUTING.md

 Our [Developer Guide](https://github.com/photoprism/photoprism/wiki) contains all information necessary to get you started.

 Our [step-by-step guide](https://github.com/photoprism/photoprism/wiki/Pull-Requests) explains how to submit new features, bugfixes and documentation.

-## Funded issues ##

-You'll get a small reward for working on [funded issues](https://github.com/photoprism/photoprism/labels/IssueHunt), see [issuehunt.io](https://issuehunt.io/repos/119160553) for details.
-Note that issue descriptions may be outdated on their site.
-Rewards are paid out when all [acceptance criteria](https://github.com/photoprism/photoprism/wiki/Issues#user-stories) prioritized as MUST are met and your pull request was successfully merged.

 ## Feature requests ##